 Stakeholders may now need shift attention toward any new requirements that come in future legislation and regulation, such as limiting cost-sharing on prescription drugs or requirements around plans networks and how that may affect premiums.
 Additionally, the Administration has said it will provide final updated guidance on the requirements of the 340B drug pricing program by September 2016, after releasing draft guidance in August 2015.
 These regulations could affect eligibility for organizations, drugs, and patients alike.

-In “Top regulatory trends for 2016 in life sciences and health care: A forward look,” my colleague Anne Phelps, Deloitte Advisory principal and US Health Care Regulatory leader, Deloitte & Touche LLP explained that the Cadillac tax on employer health plans, Medicare payment reform, Medicaid managed care regulations, and life sciences issues are just a few of the issues that will likely have a significant impact on the health care market in the year ahead.
+In “Top regulatory trends for 2016 in life sciences and health care: A forward look,” my colleague Anne Phelps, Deloitte Risk and Financial Advisory principal and US Health Care Regulatory leader, Deloitte & Touche LLP explained that the Cadillac tax on employer health plans, Medicare payment reform, Medicaid managed care regulations, and life sciences issues are just a few of the issues that will likely have a significant impact on the health care market in the year ahead.

 Regulation and legislation in health care is nothing new, but what may be unprecedented is the amount falling at once.
 Managing it requires careful planning, proper preparation, and thoughtful prioritization.
 One should also consider unintended consequences and long-term implications of overlapping or inconsistent guidance.

 When the storm hit, Kerry was ready.
 After hunkering down overnight, her first objective was to create a way for the dog to go outside.
 Next was to clear the 25 to 30 inches of snow from the front door, and uncover the drain in front of the garage so the melting snow would not create enormous sheets of ice overnight.
 Then came the grueling work of shoveling the driveway.